-During her 40-year career in healthcare including 18 years as CEO in IHS and Tribal Programs, Vida has learned that medicine is ultimately all about people.
+During her 40+ year career in healthcare including 18 years as CEO in Indian Health Service and Tribal Programs, Vida has learned that medicine is ultimately all about people.
 Patients always come first.
 Every patient, in every encounter, deserves exceptional care and respect: this is the foundation of the work we do at Native American Healthcare Solutions and NativeArc.

-During her more recent 4 years as the Chief Executive Officer at the Gallup Indian Medical Center, Vida engaged her staff to improve the patient experience, using multiple leadership development and communication strategies.
+During her last 4-years with Indian health Service serving as the Chief Executive Officer at the Gallup Indian Medical Center, Vida engaged her staff to improve the patient experience, using multiple leadership development and communication strategies.
 Within a two-year period GIMC’s HCAHPS scores increased in 3 domains above the 90thpercentile rate of change (faster than 90% of all hospitals across the nation) One domain improved in the 75th-89thpercentile rate of change and Two domains improved at the 50th-70thpercentile rate of change.

 Sarah is a dedicated Nurse where excellent, high-quality patient care is of utmost priority.